-“And finally, when the Lone Star Beer truck, which sponsored most of Willie’s shows, drove by, and the drive hollered, ‘Hey Willie, Waylon, what y’all doin’,’ and kept goin’.
+“And finally, the Lone Star Beer truck, which sponsored most of Willie’s shows, drove by, and the driver hollered, ‘Hey Willie, Waylon, what y’all doin’,’ and kept goin’.”

 At this point, Waylon’s getting tired of waiting, so he tells Willie he’s about ready to stick Jessi on the side of the road and wait in the car so someone will stop.

 Luckily, though, Connie came by a little while later and was able to get her husband some gas:

 “‘Well, I said, ‘Wait a minute now, Willie, I’m gettin’ tired of this.
 Me and you might better get in the car and we’ll set Jessi out here and get us a ride.’

 We might still be there if Connie, Willie’s wife, hadn’t happened to come by.”

 An all-time classic Willie and Waylon story, if I’ve ever heard one.

 It sounds like all those fans driving by must’ve listened to Waylon & Willie a time or two, because while they loved the outlaw music the iconic duo sang, they were not so keen on driving them around to find gas:

 “I ain’t kiddin’, we was there over an hour and nobody would stop.
 They like us, they like our singin’, but they don’t want us ridin’ in their cars with em’ now.

 They ain’t gonna give no hillbillies lookin’ like me and him a ride.”